 Brand storytelling is a strategic imperative not a promotional tactic.

 Many marketers confuse the two.
-In our brand consulting work, I’ve heard many marketers complain, “We just don’t know what our brand story is about”.
+In The Blake Project’s brand consulting work, I’ve heard many marketers complain, “We just don’t know what our brand story is about”.
 Or worse, “no one seems to get what our brand story is about”.
 Seemingly ubiquitous marketing obscures the transcendent storyline of what makes brands matter to people.

 There are three drivers of brand storytelling strategy – purpose, method and opportunity.
 These drivers work in parallel with stories customers tell to the tribe and stories brands tell to the tribe.
 For enlightened brand marketers, storytelling is a powerful means to build enduring connections as we now live in a culture characterized by participation, interaction and dialogue.
 Brands must have a storyline anchored in a human purpose rather than a commercial one.
 Let’s explore how these drivers work from both the brand and the customer perspective: